 Data Science relies on investigation, helping you uncover usable insights like trends, consumer behavior, retention, usage, etc. The investigation is aided by tools, algorithms, statistics, mathematics, and machine learning processes, as well as technology.

 Example?
-Take Google, Amazon or Flipkart.
+Take Google, Amazon, or Flipkart.
 They record and store cookies and your personal data like location, gender identity and location to improve your consumer experience.
 The same engine also shows you products or services you are likely to use.
-So, the businesses today use data science to outperform and increase retention through smartly fixated business choices.
+So, businesses today use data science to outperform and increase retention through smartly fixated business choices.

 Data Science propels automated methods to assess and analyze vast volumes of data, extracting insights to progress the informed business planning.